TheKhaliqAnsari/Github-Practice/README.md

 7. `commit` -> Commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and created a version out of it.

-8. `git commit` - Registers staging changes to a commit.
+8. `git commit` - Registers staging changes to a commit you need to pass message using -m attribute.

 9. `git log` -> will show all the commit history.